codingthefuturewithai/ai-assistant-instructions/README.md

 ## Getting Started

-To configure your AI coding assistant with these instructions:

-1. Follow our [Setup Guide](instructions/setup/ai-assistant-setup-guide.md) which provides step-by-step instructions for:
+To configure your AI coding assistant with these instructions, follow our [Setup Guide](instructions/setup/ai-assistant-setup-guide.md) which provides step-by-step instructions for:

 - Installing prerequisites (RAG Retriever and Conduit tools)
 - Configuring supported AI assistants (Aider, Cursor, and Windsurf)
 - Verifying your setup is working correctly

 ## Directory Structure